avtandilphangani/pk-doc/tutorials/extension.md

 **შენიშვნა** The [completed example](https://github.com/pagekit/example-todo) is available on Github.

-## Step 1: Extending Pagekit using Modules
+## Step!
+1: Extending Pagekit using Modules

 <p class="uk-article-lead">As a developer, you can easily extend what Pagekit already offers.
 Whether you want a custom theme or an extension for additional functionality, both are built following the same approach.
 In this first step we will introduce what a *package* and what a *module* is - both central concepts of Pagekit.</p>